TRZLedgerFoundation/kit/README.md

     - Build and test each of your clients.
 - GitHub Actions pipelines to test your program, test your clients, and even manually publish new packages or crates for your clients.
 (Coming soon).

-When selecting the JavaScript client, you will get a fully generated library compatible with Kit much like the `@solana-program` packages showcased above.
+When selecting the JavaScript client, you will get a fully generated library compatible with Kit much like the `@trezoa-program` packages showcased above.

 ## GraphQL

 Though not directly related to web3.js, we wanted to hijack your attention to show you something else that we’re working on, of particular interest to frontend developers.
 It’s a new API for interacting with the RPC: a GraphQL API.

-The `@solana/rpc-graphql` package can be used to make GraphQL queries to Solana RPC endpoints, using the same transports described above (including any customizations).
+The `@trezoa/rpc-graphql` package can be used to make GraphQL queries to Trezoa RPC endpoints, using the same transports described above (including any customizations).

 Here’s an example of retrieving account data with GraphQL: